keptn/lifecycle-toolkit/README.md

 ```

 In this case the webhook does not generate an app,
-but it will expect that the user will provide one.
+but it expects that the user will provide one.
-The webhook should be as fast as possible
-and should not create/change any resource.
 Additionally, it computes a version string,
 using a hash function that takes certain properties of the pod as parameters
 (e.g. the images of its containers).